ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 happened thousands of times.
 I directed ChatGPT to replace it with an ordinary small allocation that grew only when needed.

-The CPU failure appeared on opencode.
+The CPU regression appeared in the ast-grep benchmark that used the opencode repository as its corpus.
 The memory sequence below used a separate TypeScript stress corpus with one ast-grep worker, held constant from the first 1.04 GiB result through the final 91.2 MiB result.

 That removed one problem and exposed another.
 Old arena blocks remained alive when the storage grew, pushing a serial run to **1.04 GiB** of memory.
 ChatGPT